 - Be aware of your body language.

 Reference checks may be conducted for preferred applicants with their nominated referees to verify and supplement information.
 Reference checks may be undertaken virtually via our third-party provider Xref, or over the phone by the Chair of the selection committee.
 Unverified written references will not be accepted.

 Notification of appointment

-In making their selection, the committee will consider how well the applicant meets the selection criteria.
-The committee’s decision will be based on the application, interview, referee reports and other selection measures if applicable, such as work based tests.
+In making an appointment selection, the panel will determine alignment of the applicant to the selection criteria.
+The panel’s decision will consider the application, interview, reference reports and other selection measures where applicable, such as work-based tests.

 If successful, you will be telephoned by a member of the committee, which will be followed by a written offer of employment.

-If you have been interviewed and are unsuccessful, you will be contacted by a member of the committee, usually within two to three weeks of interview.
+If you have been interviewed and are unsuccessful, you will be contacted by a member of the committee and notified of the outcome.

 Those who have not been successful in gaining an interview will be notified by email.